-- 1. Representation of other municipalities and townships that are located wholly or partially within the boundaries of the county. - 2.
-Representation of any local or regional planning commission that is serving the county wholly or partially. - 3.
-Representation of agencies that provide transportation services to the county wholly or partially, including: - a) Transit Agencies - b) Vehicle for Hire Companies - c) Providers serving individuals with disabilities - d) Providers serving seniors - e) Providers serving at-risk populations - 4.
-Representation of the ODOT District Office or the ODOT County Garage. - 5.
-Representation of business and general citizenry. - 6.
-Any other representative that the County Board of Commissioners invites to participate.
+- 1. Required: One member of the County Board of Commissioners - 2.
+Required: The County Engineer - 3.
+Required: A representative of the chief executive officer of the City with the largest number of people residing within the boundaries of the county, as determined by the decennial census of the United States. - 4.
+Required: Full members the COMMISSION located wholly or partially within the boundaries of the subcommittee county. - 5.
+Representation of other municipalities and townships that are located wholly or partially within the boundaries of the county. - 6.
+Representation of any local or regional planning commission that is serving the county wholly or partially. - 7.
+Representation of agencies that provide transportation services to the county wholly or partially, including: - a) Transit Agencies - b) Vehicle for Hire Companies - c) Providers serving individuals with disabilities - d) Providers serving seniors - e) Providers serving at-risk populations - 8.
+Representation of the Ohio Department of Transportation District Office and/ or the County Garage. - 9.
+Representation of business and general citizenry. - 10.
+Any other representative that the Board of County Commissioners invites to participate.